 Tips and Warnings

-- Disconnecting the battery will clear all codes use to maintain memory of security codes, radio presets etc
+- Disconnecting the battery will often clear all memory of security codes, radio presets etc. (A memory minder or jump starter can prevent this)

-- Battery acid is corrosive and will damage paintwork
+- Battery acid is very corrosive and will damage paintwork and metal.

 Step 1 - Disconnect Battery